Cotton Traceability Technologies

 and on what basis? - How vulnerable is the technology to fraud?

 U.S. Customs and Border Protection recommends that importers of cotton products assemble appropriate documentation that can assist with establishing a supply chain of custody record for all tier suppliers.
-To assist your company, Cotton Incorporated has compiled this list of potential information management software suppliers with relevant products/services.
+To assist your company, Cotton Incorporated has compiled this list of independent software suppliers with resources on cotton bale traceability.

 Taggant Methods